top of page

 Shal examining noodles at a super local pho shop on a private My Son Sanctuary tour from Hoi An.

-To fuel up before tackling the Marble Mountains, we made a quick stop at a super local pho shop — lunch was included in the tour price, which sounded great... in theory.
-In reality?
-Pretty meh.
 The portions seemed generous, but they lacked substance, and by mid-afternoon we were running on fumes.
 We skipped the raw veggies (as it was very unlikely they were washed in purified water), but even so, Shal still found a worm doing the backstroke in her soup.
-Super gross — but desperate times, desperate measures.
+Super gross!
+But, desperate times calls for desperate measures.
 She powered through, washed it down with a local beer, and carried on like a champ.
-The tour itself?
-Fantastic.
-The lunch?
-Request a different spot if you can.
-Trust us on this one.

 My Son isn’t the only place where war left its mark.
-The Marble Mountains—a set of limestone and marble peaks, overlooking a disused American airbase—were used as a hospital and hideaway by Vietnamese fighters during both the French and American wars.
+The Marble Mountains, a set of limestone and marble peaks, overlooking a disused American airbase, were used as a hospital and hideaway by Vietnamese fighters during both the French and American wars.
 You can still spot bullet holes on the cave walls, a reminder of the intense rappel assaults by American GIs who tried to storm the cave, using bomb-created holes as entry points.

 One of the most famous caves here?
 Am Phu Cave, a Buddhist vision of hell filled with statues depicting karma, punishment, and repentance.
 Basically, it’s a terrifying but effective reminder to live a good life.

-“Heaven” at Am Phu Cave — a glowing hall of over 1,000 Buddha statues that leads to one seriously epic panoramic view of Da Nang.
+“Heaven” at Am Phu Cave, a glowing hall of over 1,000 Buddha statues that leads to one seriously epic panoramic view of Da Nang.
 Enlightenment with a view!

-Marble artisan at work at a family-owned studio in the Marble Mountains
+Marble artisan at work at a family-owned studio in the Marble Mountains seen on a My Son Sanctuary day trip from Hoi An.

 Watching the artisans at work was mesmerising, and the craftsmanship was next-level.

-The sales lady was super sweet, but she followed us around like we were magnets and she was metal, which, honestly, isn’t our vibe.
+The sales lady was sweet, but followed us around like we were magnets and she was metal, which, honestly, isn’t our vibe.
 There was a gorgeous, small hand-carved jade lion that caught our eye, and after some successful haggling, we almost pulled the trigger.
 But, in the end, the pushy sales tactics were too much, so we walked away.
-Yet, after seeing the mass-produced souvenirs around Vietnam, we can’t help but regretting it.
-That jade lion was one of the few truly local, beautifully crafted treasures we saw, not the typical tourist trinkets.
-Major should’ve bought it moment!

-After the marble shop, we were dropped off at our hotel around 5:30 PM, completely wiped but totally satisfied.
-Overall, the private My Son Sanctuary tour from Hoi An (~£65 / $86 pp). was a total gem — we learned so much from Kong, our guide, about the historical sites and what life in Vietnam is really like.
+After the marble shop, we were dropped off at our hotel at 5:30PM, completely wiped but totally satisfied.
+Overall, the private My Son Sanctuary tour from Hoi An (£68 pp; converted: €78.39 / US$90.93) was a total gem.
+We learned so much from Kong, our guide, about the historical sites and what life in Vietnam is really like.
 Highly recommend if you’re looking to dive deep into the history while going at your own pace.

 About Us

-For 15 years, we’ve been on a mission to explore the world in style — 48 trips, 29 countries, 82 UNESCO sites and counting.
+For 15 years, we’ve been on a mission to explore the world in style — 50 trips, 31 countries, 83 UNESCO sites and counting.

 • Instagram